 - Disclosure of the existence of the records could reasonably be expected to interfere with enforcement proceedings.

-IRS may respond to a FOIA request for investigatory records as if the records are not subject to the requirements of the FOIA when all of these conditions exist.
+- IRS may respond to an FOIA request for investigatory records as if the records are not subject to the requirements of the FOIA when all of these conditions exist.
 In other words, the IRS response does not have to reveal that it is conducting an investigation.

 Informant records maintained by IRS criminal law enforcement filed under the informant's name or personal identifier are covered by Exclusion 2.
 IRS is not required to confirm the existence of these records unless the informant's status has been officially confirmed.
 This exclusion helps agencies to protect the identity of confidential informants.